shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/part_2.md

 ### 1.3: Create an app registration for a protected web API

 The next step is to create an app registration for the web API we're going to use.
 We need to do this so that we can verify the authentication token sent to our API is valid.
-To do this we register our application with our tenant as a protected web api.
+To do this we register our application with our tenant as a protected web API.

 In particular we want to configure it so that the data provided by the API can be consumed by another app securely using tokens, without needing a user to log in first.